svix/svix-webhooks/README.md

 They default to a max size of 20, but higher values can significantly increase performance if your database can handle it.

+### Webhook signature scheme (symmetric vs asymmetric)

+To ensure the security and integrity of messages, Svix signs all webhook messages prior to sending.
+Svix supports two types of signature schemes: symmetric (pre-shared key) and asymmetric (public key).

+Symmetric signatures are significantly faster (~50x for signing, and ~160x for verifying), and are much simpler (which makes verification easier for your customers), though they require the usage of a pre-shared key per endpoint (endpoint secret) in order to work.
+Asymmetric signatures on the other hand only require sharing a public key with your customers (not secret).

+Because of the above, using symmetric keys is both recommended and the Svix default.
+Using them is documented in the [verifying signatures section of the docs](https://docs.svix.com/receiving/verifying-payloads/how-manual).

+However, in some scenarios it may be beneficial to use asymmetric signatures, which is why they too are supported.
+For more information please refer to the [asymmetric signatures section](#asymmetric-signatures) below.

 ## Authentication

 Use valid JWTs generated with the correct secret as `Bearer`.